 The PwC highlights the significance of keeping the bond between the banks and its stakeholders, especially the clients, warm during this time of economic crisis.

 According to them, banks may want to consider the following to keep client relationships healthy and customer-service managed:

-Proactively reach out and offer training to customers who are not familiar with online banking.
-No client must be left behind during the evolution that is befalling in the banking sector.
+- Proactively reach out and offer training to customers who are not familiar with online banking.
+No client must be left behind during the evolution that is befalling in the banking and finance sector.
 Banks should assist their clients through this change, particularly those who find this transition not easy.

 The pandemic has created a ton of problem areas in our economy.
-Nevertheless, banks should grab the opportunity to grow and adapt swiftly to modern demands accelerated by the health crisis and establish a robust and more sustainable means of their services.
+Nevertheless, banks should grab this opportunity to grow and adapt swiftly to modern demands accelerated by the health crisis and establish a robust, innovative and more sustainable means of their services.